UnMetal Accessibility Report

 If you want to play UnMetal, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-UnMetal has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We haven’t documented any accessibility features for Communication in UnMetal which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 System Accessibility Settings

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings: